Newar people: Dance

+Kartik Naach, a Newar dance drama performed at Patan in the month of Kartik.

 The Newar dance consists of sacred masked dance, religious dance without the use of masks known as Dyah Pyakhan, dance performed as part of a ritual and meditation practice known as Chachaa Pyakhan (चचा प्याखं) (Charya Nritya in Sanskrit) and folk dance.
 There are also masked dance dramas known as Daboo Pyakhan which enact religious stories to the accompaniment of music.

-Dhime dance

-The dance done in the tune of Dhime are Dhime dance.
+The dance done in the tune of Dhime is called Dhime dance.

 Music

-Traditional Newa music consists of sacred music, devotional songs, seasonal songs, ballads and folk songs.
+Traditional Newar music consists of sacred music, devotional songs, seasonal songs, ballads and folk songs.
 One of the most well-known seasonal songs is Sitala Maju.
 The ballad describes the expulsion of children from Kathmandu in the early 19th century.
 Another seasonal song Silu is about a pilgrimage to Gosaikunda that went wrong.
 Ji Waya La Lachhi Maduni is a tragedy song about a newly married couple.
 The ballad Rajamati about unlucky lovers is widely popular.
-In 1908, maestro Seturam Shrestha made the first recording of the song on gramophone disc in Kolkata.
+In 1908, maestro Seturam Shrestha made the first recording of the Rajamati song on gramophone disc in Kolkata.

 Common percussion instruments consist of the dhimay, khin, naykhin and dhaa.
 Wind instruments include the bansuri (flute), payntah (long trumpet) and mwahali (short trumpet), chhusya, bhusya, taa (cymbals), and gongs are other popular instruments.
 String instruments are very rare.
-Newa people call their music Dhime Baja.

 The musical style and musical instruments are still in use today.
 Musical bands accompany religious processions in which an idol of a deity is placed in a chariot or portable shrine and taken around the city.
-Devotional songs are known as bhajan may be sung daily in community houses.
+Devotional songs are known as bhajan are sung daily in community houses.
 Hymn societies like Gyanmala Bhajan Khala hold regular recitals.
-Dapa songs are sung during hymn singing seasons at Temple squares and sacred courtyards.
+Dapha songs are sung during hymn singing seasons at Temple squares and sacred courtyards.
 Gunla Bajan musical bands parade through the streets during Gunla, the 10th month of the Nepal Sambat calendar which is a holy month for Newar Buddhists.
 Musical performances start with an overture which is a salutation to the gods.
 Seasonal songs and ballads are associated with particular seasons and festivals.
 Music is also played during wedding processions, life-cycle ceremonies and funeral processions.